RED FLAG # 11

 Risks to People

+Speed is a key element of the value proposition and value chain in many business models.
+For some, speed is “transformative for how a business operates”, as “in today’s business environment, companies have to see value and quickly.”
+Speed in product innovation, speed to market, speed in delivery, speed in the preparation of targeted marketing campaigns that react to cultural events: the importance of speed as a competitive advantage is said to be increasing, with commentators stating that “with the pace at which society progresses, companies have to do whatever it takes to stay relevant.”
 Demands for speed in the business model become problematic from a rights perspective when they are absorbed in ways that place undue pressure on vulnerable people in the company’s operations and value chain.
 Demands for speed can have effects across the value chain, often on the most vulnerable people – such as young workers; factory workers, including migrant workers and women workers; and small-holder farmers.
 Some examples of impacts are below, with impacts on workers’ right to health, right to just and favorable conditions of work (including rest, leisure and adequate limitation of working hours), right to a family life, and in some cases where excessive hours are demanded, right to fair wages or right to a living wage for hours worked.

 Risks to the business

-- Financial and Business Continuity Risks:
+Financial, Reputational and Business Continuity Risks:

-- Where taken to the extreme, speed of roll-outs has been noted as a factor in “tech product launch fail[ures].”
+Where taken to the extreme, speed of roll-outs has been noted as a factor in “tech product launch fail[ures].”

-- Where workers reach the limits of their capacity to absorb demands for greater speed, continued demands risk injuring and/or alienating the workforce.
-Employees may resist through the only means available where appropriate avenues to discuss the impacts of speed are unavailable: in the poultry processing industry, following injuries and unmet requests from workers to slow line speeds, “workers began jamming chicken bones into the machinery to stop the processing line.
+in the poultry processing industry, following injuries and unmet requests from workers to slow line speeds, “workers began jamming chicken bones into the machinery to stop the processing line.
 It was the only way they could get some relief from the frantic pace.”
-(See Southern Poverty Law Centre).

 What the UN guiding principles say